 Research

-My research focuses on the impact complex demographic histories have on evolutionary processes through time and space.
+My previous research focused on the impact complex demographic histories have on evolutionary processes through time and space.
 The interactions of mutation, gene flow, genetic drift, and selection can be greatly altered in non-equilibrium scenarios.
-I aim to study these processes through a combination of theoretical and empirical approaches to inform our understanding of local adaptation, mutation load, evolution of recombination modifiers, and the distribution of fitness effects for new mutations (DFE).
+I studied these processes through a combination of theoretical and empirical approaches to inform our understanding of local adaptation, mutation load, evolution of recombination modifiers, and the distribution of fitness effects for new mutations (DFE).

-A portion of my research is devoted to methods testing and development where I have worked on methods for QST-FST comparisons and investigated the biases associated with evolutionary inference approaches through analysis of simulated data, including inference of the DFE and estimation of effective population size.
+A portion of my research was devoted to methods testing and development where I worked on methods for QST-FST comparisons and investigated the biases associated with evolutionary inference approaches through analysis of simulated data, including inference of the DFE and estimation of effective population size.

 photo